pascalhabluetzel/grifo/README.md

 # GRIFO
 GRIFO is a versatile pipeline for environmental metabarcoding using nanopore sequences with density based clustering for error correction and other utilities.
-The name is derived of the mythical creature <em>grifo</em> (Esperanto) which is partly eagle, lion and deer.
+The name is derived of the mythical creature <em>grifo</em> (Esperanto) which is partly eagle, lion, and deer.
 The name describes how the pipeline integrates existing tools into a new workflow.

 ## Dependencies